kalicalendar/community-calendar/README.md

-# [Community Calendar for code curious and friends]
+# * kali

 EPIC </br>
-A calendar where multiple organizations (code curious, heart of code, pyladies,...) can create, read, update and delete events and that can be accessed by users who are interested in these events.
+* kali is a calendar application for berlin-based women*-who-code groups (code curious, heart of code, pyladies,...).
+Through * kali all events of all groups can be seen in one calender view (in order to...build a stronger/bigger community??).
+Every group can create, read, update and delete events that can be accessed (website?) by users who are interested in these events.

+* kali is an open source project that was started by a rubystars (code curious) study group in 2019.
+If you want to contribute, go HERE.

+--> link to HERE:

+readme for contributors:

+- How to clone
+- How to set-up
+- Link zu Coc
+- how we work (tickets...?)

+...

 ## ADMIN|ORGANIZATION STORIES </br>
 As an organization such as "Code Curious" I want to be able to...